-To avoid costly fees from the County recycling processor and to help maximize our recycling efforts, as of January 1, 2018, the City now only collects the following items:
+To avoid costly fees from the County recycling processor and to help maximize our recycling efforts, the City will now only collects the following items:

 - Aluminum and metal cans (empty & rinse)

-- Cardboard food & beverage containers (free from food waste)
+- Paper, cartons and cardboard (free from food waste)

 No other items will be collected by the City for recycling.
 Should any unaccepted items be placed in the recycling container, your recycling may not be collected.

-Unaccepted items include, but are not limited to: food-contaminated items, disposable cups, aluminum foil, pizza boxes, styrofoam material, tanglers (cords, hoses, wires, etc), shredded paper, plastic bags, Christmas lights, needles, clothing, Styrofoam™, mirrors, ceramics, appliances, batteries, auto parts, cooking pots & pans, light bulbs, mini blinds, scrap metal or wood, tires, yard waste, bulk waste, household garbage.
+Unaccepted items include, but are not limited to: food-contaminated items, disposable cups, aluminum foil, pizza boxes, styrofoam material, tanglers (cords, hoses, wires, etc), shredded paper, plastic bags, toys, Christmas lights, needles, aerosol cans, mirrors, ceramics, appliances, batteries, clothing, diapers, auto parts, electronics, cooking pots & pans, light bulbs, mini blinds, scrap metal or wood, tires, yard waste, bulk waste, hazardous waste

 Should you have questions about these changes to the City's recycling service, please call the Sanitation Department at 910 938-5338.